mecid/mecid.github.io/_posts/2024-03-26-building-async-button-in-swiftui.md

 }
 ```

+> To learn more about styling buttons in SwiftUI, take a look at my dedicated ["The many faces of button in SwiftUI"](/2021/06/30/the-many-faces-of-button-in-swiftui/) post.

 The final touch we need to add to our *AsyncButton* type is cancelation support.
 We need to be able to cancel the running task.
 I will use the trigger value, a commonly used pattern in the SwiftUI framework, to achieve this.
 The idea is straightforward.
 You only need an equatable value to observe and react to its change.

 ```swift